glivan/tensor_networks_for_probabilistic_modeling/README.md

 [2] Schreiber, J. (2018).
 Pomegranate: fast and flexible probabilistic modeling in python.
 Journal of Machine Learning Research, 18(164), 1-6.
 [3] Müller, N. S., M. Studer, G. Ritschard (2007).
 Classification de parcours de vie à l'aide de l'optimal matching.
 In XIVe Rencontre de la Société francophone de classification (SFC 2007), Paris, 5 - 7 septembre 2007, pp. 157–160.
 [4] Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.
-[5] This lymphography domain was obtained from the University Medical Centre, Institute of Oncology, Ljubljana, Yugoslavia.
+[5] This lymphography domain was obtained from the University Medical Centre, Institute of Oncology, Ljubljana, Slovenia.
 Thanks go to M. Zwitter and M. Soklic for providing the data.
-[6] This primary tumor domain was obtained from the University Medical Centre, Institute of Oncology, Ljubljana, Yugoslavia.
+[6] This primary tumor domain was obtained from the University Medical Centre, Institute of Oncology, Ljubljana, Slovenia.
 Thanks go to M. Zwitter and M. Soklic for providing the data.